Restoring metrological quantum advantage of measurement precision in noisy scenario: Quantum metrology and frequency estimation protocol

 Metrology pertains to the estimation of unknown physical parameters of the system~\cite{Braunstein1,Holland,Lloyd0}.
 Whenever a procedure using quantum resources outperforms a similar ``classical" process, i.e. the one without the quantum resource, it is said that a quantum advantage has been achieved.
 The term quantum metrology is used when the estimations are improved in presence of quantum resources~\cite{Maccone,Giovannetti_Maccone,Pirandola} like entanglement.
 There are various methods of estimating a parameter accurately in the asymptotic limit using the concept of quantum metrology.
 One of them is based on the Cram\'{e}r-Rao bound as proposed in~\cite{Maccone}.

 We begin with a situation where we want to estimate a system parameter $\theta$, which is encoded in a physical state, $\rho(\theta)$, of the system.
-To achieve this goal, a measurement of elements $\{\Pi_x\}$ is performed on the system~\cite{Rafao2}.
-Let the probability distribution for the measurement outcome $x$ be given by $f(x|\theta)$.
+To achieve this goal, a measurement of elements $\{\Pi_x\}$ is performed on the system.
+Let the probability distribution for the measurement outcome $x$ for a given measurement strategy be given by $f(x|\theta)$.
 In a single measurement, let us assume that the outcome is $x_1$.
-Based on this end-result, we have to speculate the value of $\theta$, which is represented by an estimator function~\cite{review1} given by $g(x_1)$.
+Based on this end-result, we have to speculate the value of $\theta$, which is represented by an estimator function given by $g(x_1)$.
 For a fixed $\theta$, our estimation is correct on an average if we repeat the experiment for large number of times:

 Such an estimator $g(x)$, whose average is given by the true value of the estimated parameter is called an unbiased estimator~\cite{Rafao2,review1}.
-Furthermore, it is called a local unbiased estimator when the estimator function gives the true value of the parameter to be estimated for at least one measurement.
-The derivative of the estimator function at that point is unity~\cite{Rafao2}.
+Given a \(\theta\), we therefore have a distribution of the estimate \(g(x)\) with probability \(f(x|\theta)\).
+The mean of this distribution is given by the middle term of Eq.~(\ref{brisTi}).
+We now deal with the variance of the distribution in the case when the estimator is unbiased.

-A lower bound on the variance of (estimation of) $\theta$ is given by the Cram\'{e}r-Rao bound~\cite{Maccone,Cramer,Hayashi3}.
-For a locally unbiased estimator, the classical Cram\'er-Rao bound is given by
+A lower bound on the variance of the estimator function is given by the Cram\'{e}r-Rao bound~\cite{Maccone,Cramer,Hayashi3}.
+For an unbiased estimator, the classical Cram\'er-Rao bound is given by (using the customary notation \(\Delta^2 \theta\) for \(\Delta^2 g(x)|_\theta\), the variance of the distribution of the estimate \(g(x)\))

 where $F(\theta)$ is the Fisher information (FI)~\cite{review1}, defined as